-The Company is committed to incur flow-through eligible expenditures of \$1,286,370 by December 31, 2022 of which approximately \$730,000 has been incurred to June 30, 2021.
+The Company is committed to incur flow-through eligible expenditures of \$1,286,370 by December 31, 2022, all of which has been incurred to September 30, 2021.
 The commitment to complete these expenditures by the date noted above is based on a change by the Government of Canada, which extends the deadline to complete the necessary spending requirements from the issuance of flow-through shares raised in 2020 by one year.